Skip to main content

 How Do I pay the rental fee for my holiday cottage?

 Expect to pay an initial deposit to secure your reservation if booking a cottage well in advance and the remainder of the charge a set time before your arrival date.
-For example, many cottage owners will ask for a non-refundable deposit of between 20-30% of the rental fee, with the balance payable 8 weeks prior to your arrival.
+For example, many cottage owners will ask for a non-refundable deposit of 20-30% of the rental fee, with the balance payable 8 weeks before your arrival.

 If you book less than 6-8 weeks in advance, you will probably be asked to pay the total amount.